pfusik/numen/README.md

 -------

-The demo was developed in 1997-2002 without a version control system, so don't expect real commits or authors.
+The demo was developed in 1997-2002 without a version control system, so don't expect real commits.
 The initial commit here is actually a complete demo as we released it at the Lato Ludzików party.
-The second commit here is the final release, containing a fix for uninitialized memory usage and some improvements such as synchronization of effects with the soundtrack.
+The second commit here is the final release, containing a fix for uninitialized memory reference and some improvements such as synchronization of effects with the soundtrack.

-In 2016 I prepared an endless loop version for an exhibition, it's on the [loop](https://github.com/pfusik/numen/commits/loop) branch.
+In 2016 I prepared an endless loop version for an exhibition.
+It's on the [loop](https://github.com/pfusik/numen/commits/loop) branch.
-This needed some fixes to compile the demo on modern Windows (originally it was built on Windows 98!).
+This required some fixes in order to compile the demo on modern Windows (originally it was built on Windows 98!).
 These were real Git commits.